 Note: Do not use a Mux block or a Bus Creator block to define an array of buses.
 Instead, use a Bus Creator block to create scalar bus signals.

-Define one bus object to use for all of the buses that you want to combine into an array of buses.
+Define one bus object for all of the buses that you want to combine into an array of buses.
 For information about defining bus objects, see Create Bus Objects.

 sldemo_bus_arrays_busobject bus object,